 First Institute provides orientation for all new students and includes an introduction to campus personnel, facilities, amenities, student conduct, policies and procedures.
-Students receive online training to prevent discrimination and sexual violence and includes information on Title IX, VAWA and the Clery Act.

 PARKING

 First Institute has ample parking available to its students at both campuses.

 The Crystal Lake campus has three parking lots available to students.
 First Institute provides bus transportation to and from classroom buildings and the parking lots.